-Description: This output will outline the importance of building up the inclusive communication awareness campaign, bearing in mind the specific situation of the society in each partner’s countries.
-Through this guide youth workers will be able to follow suggested action plan for the organisation of the campaign as well as access to materials justifying the need for such campaigns.
+Description: This output outlined the importance of building up the inclusive communication awareness campaign, bearing in mind the specific situation of the society in each partner’s countries.
+Through this guide youth workers are able to follow suggested action plan for the organisation of the campaign as well as access to materials justifying the need for such campaigns.

-The guide is an ongoing piece of work which will be fine-tuned throughout the project’s duration, using an iterative testing approach.
+The guide is an ongoing piece of work which was fine-tuned throughout the project’s duration, using an iterative testing approach.
 For example, by consultation with a focus group from the national advisory board members, and l by piloting with the project target groups.

 Section I: Communication as a key factor for the youth awareness towards disabilities and the special needs of youths with disabilities.

 Section II: Embracing society: social, environmental, or ethical issues that youth workers should consider.

 Section III: Organisation of the campaigns – actions, resources and activities.